Homeownership as Life Cycle Goldmine: Evidence from Macrohistory: Life-Cycle Model Simulation

 \subsection{Simulation Overview}

-Through the analysis of households' life cycles, we assess different life cycle investment strategies involving homeownership and financial assets.
-We consider a discrete-time life cycle model that accounts for households navigating changing economic environments.
-We follow \cite{guvenen2021data} for the labor income before retirement to capture various income risks, and households receive a social security income after retirement.
+Through the analysis of households' life cycles, we assess different life-cycle investment strategies involving homeownership and financial assets.
+We consider a discrete-time life-cycle model that accounts for households navigating changing economic environments.
+We follow \citet{guvenen2021data} for the labor income before retirement to capture various income risks, and households receive Social Security benefits after retirement.

 To maintain the long-run multivariate time-series autocorrelation of different markets in the economic environment, we implement a stationary block bootstrap approach (\citealp{anarkulova2023beyond}; \citealp{politis1994stantionary}).
-For each household in our simulations, we repetitively draw economic environment observations in blocks until we cover the entire life cycle of the household.
-Each block is a realization of the economic environment of several consecutive years from the same country.
+Unlike the dynamic programming approach, which must parameterize the joint stochastic processes governing asset returns and labor income shocks and specify their cross-variable dependence structure in closed functional form \citep{cocco2005housing, cocco2005consumption}, our simulation draws all economic variables jointly from consecutive historical blocks, preserving the multivariate dependence structure without imposing distributional assumptions.
+For each household in our simulations, we repeatedly draw economic environment observations in blocks until we cover the entire life cycle of the household.
+For our main results with 16-country data, a household is randomized to a country before drawing the blocks from the country.
 The length of each block follows a geometric distribution with a mean of $T_s = 10$ years.
 The flexibility offered by the simulation allows us to impose a comprehensive set of decision rules that mimic real-world household choices.
-With the simulated household life cycles, we analyze the life cycle investment strategies characterized by homeownership access and home purchase strategies.
+With the simulated household life cycles, we analyze the life-cycle investment strategies characterized by homeownership access and home purchase strategies.
 Each home purchase strategy is characterized by a unique combination of down payment and additional purchase threshold.